sigasi/sigasi_insights/content/vscode/setup.md

 ### VS Code Version

-The extension requires _VS Code_ or _VS Codium_ version `1.71.0` or higher.
+The extension requires _VS Code_ or _VS Codium_ version `1.77.0` or higher.

 ### Java Runtime

 The path to use the Java Runtime (JRE) can optionally be configured in the [settings](#settings).
-If the setting is empty, the extension will download a **JRE** and extract it in the user's home folder.
+If the setting is empty, the extension will extract the included **JRE** in the user's home folder.

 * Linux: `~/.config/Code/User/globalStorage/sigasi.sigasi-vscode`
 * Windows: `%AppData%\Code\User\globalStorage\sigasi.sigasi-vscode`